-I am currently Co-PI for an Evaluation of Stockport Social Care Innovation Programme, subcontracted by TNS BRMB through funding secured from DfE.
-Using a theory of change approach, we will be tracking the re-organisation of Health and Social Care across Stockport over a two-year period.
-We are seeking to understand organisational change at a time of rapid reform in public services and, in particular, the adoption of restorative approaches and the impact upon vulnerable families.
+My other strand of work is researching public sector transformation, with an emphasis on collaboration, leadership and practices such as agile working.
+I completed my PhD in 2012: 'A local authority initiative to foster a collaborative culture between organisations working with children and young persons' at the University of Manchester under the supervision of Profs.
+Mel Ainscow and Alan Dyson.
+Since then, I was Co-PI for an Evaluation of Stockport Social Care Innovation Programme, subcontracted by TNS BRMB through funding secured from DfE.
+Using a theory of change approach, we explored the re-organisation of Health and Social Care across Stockport over a two-year period.
+The evaluation followed organisational change at a time of rapid reform in public services and, in particular, the adoption of restorative approaches and the impact upon vulnerable families.

-JR. Duggan, J. Lindley, S. McNicol (2016).
+JR. Duggan, J. Lindley, S. McNicol (2017).
 Near Future School: World building beyond a neoliberal present with participatory design fictions.
 Futures.
+94, pp.15-23.

 JR. Duggan (2014).
 Critical friendship and critical orphanship.
 Management in Education.
 28(1), pp.12-18.